-If you asked me to describe my perfect girls getaway it would probably consist of the following…. close friends, a healthy amount of Mai Tai’s, plenty of glowy beach time, a daily dose of poke (marinated ahi tuna) and not a care in the world!!
+If you asked me to describe my perfect family getaway it would probably consist of the following…. my family, a healthy amount of Poke, plenty of beach time, a daily dose of acai bowls and not a care in the world!!
 Sounds pretty incredible right?
-That’s exactly what’s in store for this edition of Gaby’s Guide to Honolulu!
+That's exactly what's in store for this edition of Gaby's Guide to Oahu!

 The Pig and the Lady – Here’s the deal, China Town in Honolulu is a must.
 There are a few gems that you can’t miss and this is one of them.
 With an eclectic Vietnamese menu you really can’t go wrong any way you turn.
-But if it we’re up to me… I’d opt for the weekly Bahn Mi special.
+But if it we’re up to me… I’d opt for the weekly Bánh mì special.
 YES!!